The commercial trade in human organs is prohibited by law in Turkey.

 After a liver transplant, you may spend the first few days in intensive care.
 During this process, doctors and nurses monitor you closely for signs of complications.
 They also check your liver frequently to make sure it’s working.
 You will spend 5-10 days in the hospital after your condition stabilizes in the intensive care unit.

-Additionally, you will need to undergo frequent check-ups as you continue your recovery at home.
-For this purpose, your transplant team creates a suitable check-up schedule for your needs.
-Initially, you will have blood tests several times a week, but this decreases over time.
+Also, it would be best for you to have frequent check-ups while you recover at home.
+For this purpose, your transplant team will be able to create a suitable check-up schedule for your needs.
+Initially, you will have blood tests several times a week, but this decreases over time

-After a liver transplant, you have to take medicine for the rest of your life.
+After a liver transplant, you must take medicine for the rest of your life.
 These drugs are to prevent your immune system from attacking the new liver.
-Moreover, you will need medication for other complications that may occur after transplantation.
+Moreover, you will need medication for other complications after transplantation.

-It may take 6 months or more for you to fully recover from liver transplant surgery.
+You may take 6 months or more to recover from liver transplant surgery fully.
 However, you can resume your normal activities and work for a few months after the surgery.
-The length of recovery time may depend on how advanced your disease was before the transplant.
+The recovery time may depend on your disease's advancement before the transplant.

 Our doctors and transplant teams perform liver transplantation with a 1-year survival rate of 90% and a 5-year survival rate of 75%.
-In addition, the short-term survival rates of living-donor liver transplantation are higher than the deceased-donor liver transplantation.
+In addition, the short-term survival rates of living-donor liver transplantation are higher than those of deceased-donor liver transplantation.